mhogg/pyvxray/README.md

   + Save the file
   + In Windows Explorer, right click the file and select `Run with regedit`
-  + Download the PIL binary installer and install
+  + Download the PIL binary installer and install.
+Binary installers for Windows 64-bit can be downloaded from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 * Install PIL from source (requires Microsoft C++ to be installed)